 Composting has long been of interest to the businesses and municipalities in Chelan County.
-Tremendous steps have been taken to implement composting in Chelan County.
-The largest composting program in Chelan County, currently, is conducted by Stemilt in Wenatchee, and it is subject to many of the drawbacks associated with a composting business, such as fugitive air borne emissions and seasonal availability with supply-and-demand issues.
+Tremendous steps have been taken to implement composting in Chelan County and the County is host to two commercial compost facilities: Stemilt and Winton Manufacturing.
+One composting facility in Chelan County, currently, is Stemilt Organic Recycling Center in Wenatchee.
+The Stemilt composting site has a permitted annual capacity of 42,000 tons per year.
+This facility is permitted to accept yard waste, food processing waste, agricultural waste, and manure.
 (Stemilt prioritizes the utilization of produced compost on Stemilt-owned orchards before making the remainder available to the public.)
-A second compost facility in Chelan County is constructed in Winton, Washington.
-It is operational and will take food waste from King and Snoqualmie counties.
+A second compost facility is Winton Manufacturing- Compost Works, with a permitted annual capacity of 62,000 tons.
+It is permitted to accept numerous compostable waste streams including: yard waste, food waste, food processing waste, wood, brush, land clearing debris, manure, and other compostable wastes.
 Importation of materials is discussed in Chapter 6 & 7.
 Land application is practiced, such as the City of Wenatchee's biosolids (which are sent out of county).
-The major area of interest is the large diversion of brush and yard waste.
+The major area of interest is the large diversion of brush and yard debris.
 Green waste collection sites have been implemented throughout the county for 25 years.
 With fire prevention concerns, waste prevention, and the apple maggot quarantined area, the number of collection sites has increased.
-Collection sites include the County's brush and mulching system at the Dryden Transfer Station, Chelan transfer station, Entiat brush yard, and Leavenworth day pit, as well as, a private collection site at Stemilt's Organic Recycling Center in Wenatchee.
+Collection sites include the County's brush and mulching system at the Dryden Transfer Station, Chelan transfer station, Entiat brush yard, and Leavenworth day pit, as well as, a private collection site at Stemilt's Organic Recycling Center in Wenatchee and Winton MFG.
 Some of these collection sites require a more sustainable process to utilize material cost effectively.
-Thus, tipping fees for brush collection is ongoing, while occasional free special drop off events incentivize the diversion.
-The City of Cashmere conducts a yard waste collection event twice a year for residents.
+Thus, tipping fees for brush collection is ongoing, while occasional free special drop off events incentivize diversion.
+The City of Cashmere conducts a vard waste collection event twice a year for residents.
 All brush is chipped, and the County sites produce approximately 300,000 cubic yards of woodchips and mulch annually.
 Free chips are available for public use as mulch.
 Due to the quarantine restriction in the Leavenworth area of south-western Chelan County, the chips must remain in the quarantine area.
 The Washington State Department of Agriculture is partnering with education outreach.

-Finally, increased local interest in organic farming (which increases demand for compost), increased interest in more cost-effective garbage, increased local and statewide interest in sustainability and reduced waste, utilizing construction and demolition wood products in compost, food waste compost, and other recent legislation directs planning to increase diversion of organic materials and green waste as a desirable goal.
-Funding for the increased diversion with less garbage and less fees to support programs requires continued state financial support and increased rates.
+Finally, increased local interest in organic farming (which increases demand for compost), increased interest in more cost-effective garbage rates, increased local and statewide interest in sustainability and reduced waste, utilizing construction and demolition wood products in compost, food waste compost, and other recent legislation directs planning to increase diversion of food waste and other organic materials as a desirable goal.
+Funding for the increased diversion with less garbage and less fees to support programs requires continued state financial support and may require increased rates.